fdeross/Help-Docs/for Bakeries/Shop Settings & Appearance/Complete/Setting your shop policies.md

-It is important that customers know your business policies up front.
+It is important that customers know your business policies up-front.
 Your policies will be shown as a tab on all of your product pages.
 We recommend that you seek professional advice on your specific policies.

 <br>
 <section class="index-list">